Dying Matters Awareness Week

 Talking about death and dying

-If my experience of end-of-life care has taught me anything, it’s that there is such a thing as dying “well”.
+If my experience of end of life care has taught me anything, it’s that there is such a thing as dying “well”.
 Of course, the way we die varies depending on the cause of death, as well as the individual needs of the person, but there is still variation in the care and choice that people have as they approach their end.

 The first step in achieving a “good” death is talking about it more.
 I’ve contributed to many reports and articles over the years where we have looked at the taboos around discussing death, and how planning ahead can help people to die in a place of their choice and to have more control over their treatment.